codesnerd/craigslist-ad-scraper/README.md

 * Both `.py` and `.ipynb` files contain the same source code.

 ## 🎞 Demo
 ♦ Set the number of ads you want to scrape and run the script.
-It will scrape ads and store them in separate files.
+The ads will be scraped and stored in separate files.

 ![1- Create Files](https://user-images.githubusercontent.com/70039999/117896228-8db48f00-b2d9-11eb-924e-b58fddbe9e06.gif)